An unexpected enclave of global flavours in a neighbourhood that offers plenty more than the famous railway terminus

 Traditionally, local media have led the charge against nightlife, wheeling out predictable negative headlines whenever late licences are proposed, delighting in scare stories about nocturnal crime and quick to indulge in salacious editorial clichés when other people are seen to be having too much fun.

 At Camdenist we are unashamed champions of the night in its many guises.
-As you’ll see in our latest print edition of ‘Camdenist Presents…The Night’ we celebrate all those who make things happen into the small hours.
+As you’ll see in our print magazine ‘Camdenist Presents…The Night’, we celebrate all those who make things happen into the small hours.
 The default reader to which local press everywhere seem endlessly enamoured is a right curtain-twitching grumpy so-and-so.
 While we should all be able to exercise our right to a decent night’s sleep and our doorways remaining free from piss, surely after staring over the precipice of the Covid shutdown, now is the time to rethink and reset those repressive inclinations towards nightlife?

 Most residents of London’s vibrant central boroughs relish the thought of living in a 24-hour city, and often wonder why their ability to eat, drink, dance (and repeat) is still curtailed by strict regulation.
 Mike Kill heads up the Night Time Industries Association (NTIA), and suddenly found himself a regular on TV news when Boris Johnson suggested people should avoid nightclubs, theatres, pubs and restaurants in March 2020 – without explicitly shutting them down.
 The financial fallout from that botched announcement and the repeated lockdowns that followed, has kept Mike on our TV screens ever since.
 It’s been an unimaginably tough time for the businesses he represents, which all rely on people coming together in busy social spaces, but it has also created an opportunity for nightlife to finally get a seat at the table with government.